itx-informationssysteme/typo3-graphql/README.md

 ### ⚡ Filter API

 The extension also comes with an extensive filter and facet system.
-Right now, it supports discrete filters only.
+Right now, it supports discrete filters and range filters.

 You can add filter records anywhere in the page tree.
 Each filter defines a name, the model it applies to, and the filter path to the field it applies to.